KintaroAI/docs/content/en/docs/principles.md

 ## Simplicity and Robustness

-* Given evolution’s limitations, our core algorithm should be extremely simple and error-resistant.
+* Given evolution's limitations, nature's core intelligence algorithm should be extremely simple and error-resistant.

 * We don’t *have* to use a spiking neural network; we could adapt a transformer architecture or invent something new.
 But let’s start with something promising and conceptually close to natural intelligence to get going quickly.